josephgarnier/cmake-modules-collection/README.md

 ## ✨ Features

 - Modern CMake code.
-- Well-documented for ease of use.
+- Well-documented on a [dedicted doc website](https://josephgarnier.github.io/cmake-modules-collection/) for ease of use.
 - Reliable code thanks to extensive unit testing, written using [CMakeTest](https://github.com/CMakePP/CMakeTest).
 - A coding and documentation style similar to official CMake modules.